intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 significant value to the ecosystem by reporting the issue and helping evolve the specification.

+When a discrepancy is found between a specification and its implementation, a maintenance discussion inside the standards process allows reaching consensus on how best to evolve the specification.
+This in turns can lead to updated implementations, with a stable state of specifications matching implementations.
-Maintaining specifications so that they closely match deployments ensures that implementations are consistently interoperable and removes needless barriers for new implementations.
+This ensures that implementations are consistently interoperable and removes needless barriers for new implementations.
 Maintenance also enables continued improvement of the protocol.
-New use cases are an indicator that the protocol could be successful
+New use cases are an indicator that the protocol could be successful {{RFC5218}}.
-{{RFC5218}}.

 Protocol designers are strongly encouraged to continue to maintain and evolve protocol specifications beyond their initial inception and definition.
-This might require the development of revised specifications, extensions, or other supporting material that documents the current state of the protocol.
+This might require the development of revised specifications, extensions, or other supporting material that evolves in concert with implementations.
 Involvement of those who implement and deploy the protocol is a critical part of this process, as they provide input on their experience with how the protocol is used.

 Most interoperability problems do not require revision of protocols or protocol specifications.
 For instance, the most effective means of dealing with a